IBMSPadmin/beta/docs/README.md

 - you can start a [discussion](https://github.com/IBMSPadmin/beta/discussions), share your opinion, give ideas, make suggestions
 - here you can contribute financially to this project with [GitHub Sponsors](https://github.com/sponsors/FleXoft), [BuyMeACoffee](https://buymeacoffee.com/spadmin)
 - if you have a specific need for an extension, you can also use [this](https://github.com/sponsors/FleXoft) way of support with your request
-- if you feel that you have the knowledge, we welcome the help of good programmers, and you can show the seriousness of your interest (minimum 9.99,- EUR) with your [support](https://github.com/sponsors/FleXoft) and get full access to our source code at [GitHub](https://github.com/IBMSPadmin/spadmin/)
+- if you feel that you have the knowledge, we welcome the help of good programmers, and you can show the seriousness of your interest (minimum 9.99,- EUR 😃) with your [support](https://github.com/sponsors/FleXoft) and get full access to our source code at [GitHub](https://github.com/IBMSPadmin/spadmin/)

 # Issues